Ease Into Improved Flexibility

-It is important to focus on proper alignment when practicing yoga, in order to prevent injury.
-As much as you want to slip into a split or open your hips for a beautiful expression of x pose, sometimes it just ain’t happening sister.
+It is important to focus on proper alignment when practicing yoga in order to prevent injury.
+As much as you want to slide into a split or open your hips for a beautiful expression of x pose, sometimes it just ain’t happening sister.
 Well, at least not yet.
 While you are still working to improve your flexibility, use a yoga block to find proper alignment.
 For example, the hips and knees often fight back when you wish to come into pigeon pose.
+By lifting the hip of the forward leg, you can learn this pose with correct form.

 - Place the edge of the block under your sit bone